 June 19 - Business site visit in the morning; afternoon program debrief, closing dinner.

 - Program fee is $4,000 USD per participant.

 - Fee includes hotel accommodations (based on double occupancy), ground transportation, breakfast, select lunches and dinners, site visits, city tours of Stockholm and Copenhagen, and CISI International Travel Health and Security Insurance.
 Participants are responsible for international airfare, most lunches and dinners, incidentals, and any passport and visa fees.

 - Single room requests will be accommodated based on availability.
 The cost to upgrade to a single room for the entire program is $1345 (11 nights).

 - We are not able to accommodate travel companions or spouses.

 - Space is limited to a maximum of 20 people.

-- Priority application deadline is January 10, 2014.
+- Space still available.
 Applications will be accepted and reviewed on a rolling basis until the program fills.

 - You will be notified of your status as soon as possible after the application is received, and will have two weeks after notification of acceptance to confirm participation and submit a $500 deposit.